-In the wake of the premiere of American Horror Story: Freak Show , we are hungry for anything and everything that will tide us over until each new episode.
+With American Horror Story: Freak Show on, we are hungry for anything and everything that will tide us over until each new episode.
 If you're watching the new season, chances are you're ready to be terrified, but we're bringing you plenty of ways to warm up your nightmares.
-If the GIFs from all the teasers aren't enough to scare you, and you've run out of things to watch to prepare yourself , there is plenty of reading material out there, too.
-Start by reading the terrifying true story of Edward Mordrake , and keep scrolling for a list of frightening novels that will help you relive the previous seasons and prime yourself for the season to come.
+Keep scrolling for a list of frightening novels that will help you relive the previous seasons and keep you excited for the current one.

 Source: Facebook user AmericanHorrorStory

 It by Stephen King

 It, the terrifying story of a maniacal clown that feeds on children, has been hailed as one of the scariest books of all time.
 Ryan Murphy, of course, gave us Twisty, an even more horrifying clown in AHS: Freak Show, so you can see why you'd love this.

 The Night Circus by Erin Morgenstern

 This 2011 book is more fantasy than horror, but it is chock full of fantastical feats by a traveling circus that seems to materialize in and out of nowhere.
 Like Freak Show, The Night Circus also has enchanting contortionists, plus it has a pair of illusionists whose connection could be deadly.

 Something Wicked This Way Comes by Ray Bradbury